[Direct] Direct

 Also, at some point a second Direct box was made.
 Vangelis had 2 fully functional setups in his Paris Epsilon Laboratory and for concerts, both machines could work in tandem.
 I believe both had their own transposer module too.

-Here also lies the complication of what “Direct” actually did.
 We’ll probably never completely know.
 Funny thing is that there was a lot of speculation and claims online about all sorts of far-fetched magical features, but while there is surely interesting stuff going on with sequences and arpeggios and some other cool stuff, the main thing about Direct was it’s user interface.
 One button or dial for one function only and no menu diving whatsoever.

 As a friend put it: ” It’s like finding van Gogh’s paintbrushes”.
 They were also an integral part of a very prolific period in Vangelis’ career.

-This particular device was used on Direct, The City and 1492 among many other unreleased recordings and concerts from that era.
+This particular device was used on Direct, The City and 1492 among many other unreleased recordings and many concerts from that era.
 This machine was the first and his ‘main’ one.
 It’s visible in the videos from that era, such as Musiques au Coeur from 1992, A few ET1 videos from 1990 and the Rotterdam Eureka concert.

 There are a few tiny details on which you can determine if it’s the main machine or the secondary unit.
 The secondary unit has a mark above the memory protect switch on the front and some dials on the far right top have different colors (yellow and red on the main machine, red blue on the second).